w3c/wai-arrm/content/index.md

 ## Customizing ARRM for your situation

 ARRM includes guidance for customizing accessibility roles and responsibilities mapping based on considerations in your project and organization.

-* First, decide if you want to use the example [role definitions](roles), or use different roles for your project team.
+* You can define different roles for your project team or use the example [role definitions](roles)
+* You can assign responsibilities at the success criteria level or at the task level
+	* If at the task level, you can define different tasks or use the example [tasks involved in accessibility](tasks)
-* Next, for each success criteria or accessibility task, walk through the steps for deciding who is responsible in the **[ARRM Decision Tree](decision-tree)**.
+* For each success criteria or task, walk through the steps for deciding who is responsible using the **[ARRM Decision Tree](decision-tree)**

 ## Accessibility is about people

 While ARRM focuses on meeting WCAG, it is important to first [understand the people aspects of accessibility](https://www.w3.org/WAI/people/) and to [include people with disabilities in your project](https://www.w3.org/WAI/planning/involving-users/).